Symmetry-based quantum algorithms for open-shop scheduling with hard constraints: Introduction

-In \autoref{section:designs} we then draw the connection between the classical description of $F$ and specific VQA designs.
+In Section 3 we present our theoretical and numerical results.
+We first apply the constraint graph model to the general OSSP, embedding the notions of solutions and solution-preserving functions into the graph-theoretical language.
+Utilizing this additional point of view, we fully characterize the group $F$ of feasibility-preserving bit permutations.
+Furthermore, we uncover block structures within the OSSP-constraints.
+This ultimately reveals that $F$ acts transitively on the set of all solutions.
+We then draw the connection between the classical description of $F$ and specific VQA designs.
 Firstly, we review how the QAOA works in general and proceed with a discussion of its main ingredients.
 We give refined definitions for 'phase separator' and 'mixer' gates and detail a general construction for suitable mixers from elements of $F$.
 In particular, the transitive action of $F$ is directly translated into substantial mixing properties.
-Second, we introduce a new VQA suitable for OSSP-instances.
+Second, we introduce a new VQA suitable for OSSP instances.
 It is fundamentally based on decomposing bit value permutations into products of transpositions.
-In contrast to the QAOA, we can bound the number of parameters necessary to reach every possible solutions: While the number of OSSP-solutions is $O(J!)$, only $O(J^{3})$ parameters are necessary.
+In contrast to the QAOA, we can bound the number of parameters necessary to reach every possible solution: while the number of OSSP solutions is $O(J!)$, only $O(J^{3})$ parameters are necessary.
+We complement these theoretical results with two proof-of-principle numerical experiments.
+The first one consists of an extensive comparison between our VQA and standard QAOA with softcoded constraints on an OSSP(2,2,4) instance.
+In this noiseless simulation, we clearly observe the difficulties the standard approach has with the additional OSSP constraints; an issue that is, by design, circumvented by our VQA.
+The second experiment highlights the implementability of our VQA on today's quantum devices.
+For an OSSP(1,3,3) instance, we implement our VQA on the IBM Q System One, and, additionally, on a classical noisy simulator.

-We simulate our new VQA on an OSSP(2,2,4)-instance without noise.
-In addition, for an OSSP(1,3,3)-instance, we implement our VQA on an IBM Q System One and compare the results with the ones from a noiseless simulator.
-The results are presented in \autoref{section:numerics}.
-We observe a strong sampling of optimal solution states, but also residual sampling of 'nearby' states.
-That is, for computational basis states with small Hamming distance from the optimal state.
-However, we explain this behavior in context of our method.